ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </div>
 ```

-Your final page may look like the one below.
+Your final page should look similar to the one below.

 ```html
 <!DOCTYPE html>